sanguinecromancer/rick-and-morty/README.md

+Hello :) This is Zeynep and my assignment can be built this way:

 From the rick-morty directory:
     npm run setup-project
     npm run dev

 This will create a both frontend (localhost:5173) and backend (port:5100) server.

+------FEATURES--------------

 Login: I have created a profile and hardcoded sample email and password, but it is possible to create your own account.